Written by Stalac-Tate, with help from hydrologist Catherine

 This transference of energy through the water cycle also is responsible for moving water around the globe.
 Clouds are blown by the wind, carrying water to new places.
 Water can even be moved about within ocean currents, moving warmer or colder water and nutrients to new places.
 In this way, water shapes climate, or the long-term weather patterns of a region.

 The water cycle happens on many scales or sizes.
+The importance of water is seen all around us.
 One of the smaller scales is a watershed.
 A watershed is an area of land where all the water under it or drains off it collects in the same place.
 High points – hilltops or mountains can act as a boundary for watersheds.
 This is important because things that occur within the watershed affect the quality of the water, or what is in the water.
 For example, if an area is cleared, water can carry loose soil into the water.
 But sometimes things outside a watershed can also affect it.
 Clouds carry water between watersheds, and people can move water by either pipelines, trucks, or in food that is produced in one place but sold elsewhere.
 Vice versa, water can be brought into a watershed.

 Cave of the Mounds is located in the watershed of the Pecatonica River.
 This river flows into the Rock River, then to the Mississippi River.
 And here at Cave of the Mounds, water is very, very important.
+That is why we talk about the importance of water.
 Water has helped create and shape the cave, starting over 400 million years ago when the rock formed..let’s take a closer look at how water is a vital part of the cave.